 Cons: Most bus stops are only signposted in Chinese, so it can be rather nerve-wracking wondering whether you’ve reached the right stop.
-If you choose to travel by bus, it’s useful to print your destination (and return destination) off, so you can show the driver.
+If you choose to travel by bus, it’s useful to print out your destination (and return destination), so you can show the driver.

 Pros: The comfortable drive from downtown Beijing to Mutianyu takes about one and a half hours and you should expect to pay around CNY 800-1,000.

 Cons: A driver (without a guide) might not speak English or might have very limited English.
-Be very clear about your pick-up time and location, and about how long you want to spend on the wall, so they can be ready to pick you up again afterwards.
-(The car park at the Great Wall of China is huge and you don’t want to be wandering around searching for your driver and car).
+Be clear about your pick-up time and location and how long you want to spend on the wall, so they can be ready to pick you up again afterwards.
+(The car park at the Great Wall of China is huge, and you don’t want to wander around searching for your driver and car).

 Private day tour

 Pros: Hiring both a tour guide and a driver will make your trip safer and easier, plus you’ll learn all about the wall from a knowledgeable, state-licensed, English-speaking guide.
-We think this is the best choice for first-time visitors – especially if you hate being herded through shops as part of each tour you’re offered!.
+We think this private tour is the best choice for first-time visitors – especially if you hate being herded through shops as part of each tour you’re offered!

-Cons: Naturally, it’s a little more expensive to hire a private guide than to choose one of the DIY options, but it’s worth the extra money and it’s a safer way to visit the wall if you don’t speak any Chinese.
+Cons: It’s more expensive to hire a private guide than to choose one of the DIY options, but it’s worth the extra money and a safer way to visit the wall if you don’t speak Chinese.
 If you’re travelling in the summer, it’s a no-brainer for the aircon alone!

-We think the best of the privately guided trips is this Full-Day Private Tour to the Great Wall at Mutianyu.
-Unlike other tours, this includes pick up and drop off from your own hotel, a dedicated private driver, English speaking guide, and in-vehicle Wi-Fi.
+One of the best privately guided trips is this Full-Day Private Tour to the Great Wall at Mutianyu.
+Unlike other tours, this includes pick up and drop off from your hotel, a dedicated private driver, an English-speaking guide, and in-vehicle Wi-Fi.